aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 For much tighter tail-swallowing, try for a start John McCarthy's classic one-page self-interpreter, in "A Micro-Manual for LISP---Not the Whole Truth".

+> So it came over him all of a sudden that he would take Tailbiter and go dragon-hunting.
+> ---J.R.R.
+Tolkien, *Farmer Giles of Ham*